teddy-photesri/Todo_app/README.md

 <br />

 **01 - Project Overview**
-- How might we manage and keep track our daily task?
+- In the busy world, everybody has so many things to accomplish daily.
+Personal through working.
+It should be great if we can use our personal device, such as a mobile phone as a tool to helps to manage our daily tasks.
+That makes our day smoothly.
 <br />

 **02 - Problem Statement**
-- How might we managing tasks that enables you to lay out everything that you need to accomplish and plan your day?
+- How might we managing tasks that enables to lay out everything that need to accomplish and plan our day?
 <br />

 **03 - Solution**